Titanomachy: Zeus and his siblings take over Creation

+Fighting on the other side allied with Cronus were the other Titans with the important exceptions of Themis and her son Prometheus, who allied with the Olympians (N.B. for Hesiod, the Oceanid Clymene is Prometheus' mother by the Titan Iapetus).
+Atlas, son of Iapetus (N.B.
+Hesiod and Hyginus and many others list Atlas as brother of Prometheus, Epimetheus, Menoetius), was second in command after Cronus.
+The sisters Arke and Iris sided with the Olympians as their messenger goddesses, but while Iris remained loyal to her allies, soon Arke betrayed them for Cronus and flew to Mount Othrys to be its messenger-goddess instead.

+The war lasted ten years, but eventually Zeus and the other Olympians won.
+Zeus had the defeated Titans imprisoned in Tartarus much like Cronus did to his father, and the Hecatonchires were made their guards.
+Atlas was given the special punishment of holding up the sky.
+Zeus severely punished Arke for her defection; she was deprived of her wings and cast into Tartarus as well.
+In some accounts, when Zeus became secure in his power, he relented and gave the Titans their freedom.

-Following their victory, the three brothers divided the world amongst themselves: Zeus was given domain over the sky and the air and was recognized as ruler (also known as the Sky Father).
+The Iliad describes how following their victory, the three brothers divided the world amongst themselves: Zeus was given domain over the sky and the air and was recognized as the ruler of the gods (also known as the Sky Father).
 Poseidon was given the sea and all the waters, whereas Hades was given the Underworld, the realm of the dead.
 Each of the other gods were allotted duties according to the nature and proclivities of each.
 The earth was left common to all to do as they pleased, even to run counter to one another, unless the brothers (Zeus, Poseidon, and Hades) were called to intervene.